 8. Gizdich Apple Picking - Located at 55 Peckham Rd.
 Watsonville CA 95076.
 Any pie lovers out there?!
 Gizdich is famous for their wide variety of homemade pies, known as the Eata Nita Pies.
 With over 17 flavors of pie plus an assortment of pastries, you’re sweet tooth will have a field day here!
 Some of my favorite pie flavors are Apple Olallie, Lemon Meringue, Apple Raspberry and Apricot.

 9. Apple Hill - Located in Camino (an hour outside Sacramento), this collection of farms has multiple apple orchards where visitors can u-pick.
 Similar to the Napa Valley where there are large variety of vineyards, Apple Hill is filled with all kinds of things to do.
 In the spring/summer you can pick lavender, in the fall there’s many apple orchards and pumpkin patches, and during the holidays you can cut down your own fresh Christmas tree.
 Apple Hill is so official they have their own app you can download to plan your visit, complete with a list and map of all the farms you can visit.

 10. Apple Starr Orchard - Located at 1020 Julian Orchard Drive, Julian, CA 92036.
 Many of the orchards listed above are in Northern California, but this one is a Southern California gem.
 Along with organic apples they have many organic pear varieties.
 They have several red wagons available for children (so cute for photos!), and space available for picnics.

 Next on the list is eating all the apples!
 I am researching some fun apple recipes to start cooking them up.
 Check out my Pinterest board full of apple ideas!

-Update: The Clearview Orchards are open for u-pick apple season from September 16th - October 15th, 2018.
+Update: The Clearview Orchards are open for u-pick apple season from September 7th - end of October in 2019.